 When your employee asks you for specific feedback, take the time to give them high-quality feedback.
 If you want your employees to keep coming back for your feedback in a proactive manner, you need to make it worth their while.

-This doesn’t mean every piece of feedback has to be positive because that simply isn’t always possible.
+This doesn’t mean every piece of feedback has to be positive because that isn’t always possible.
 However, what it does mean is you need to give thorough, actionable feedback.
 This is true of all feedback you give, but it’s especially true of feedback requests you receive because they’re a sign that your employee wants to grow.

 When you’re putting together feedback in response to a request, make sure it has these elements: